 In the current round, organisations can apply for grants of up to £3 million for projects focusing on the protection of cultural heritage at risk due to conflict.
 The maximum amount of funding available to applicants will be subject to review at the end of each funding round.

 Small Grants programme

-- Decisions will be made on a quarterly basis in December, March, June and September
+- Small grants decisions are made on a quarterly basis in December, March, June and September.

 Large Grants: Round 2

 - The deadline for Expressions of Interest for this round has now passed.

 - Deadline for application forms: 19 December 2016

 - Applicants notified in October 2017

 In partnership with the Department for Culture Media and Sport, the British Council have launched the Cultural Protection Fund.
 Our objective for the new £30 million fund is to help to create sustainable opportunities for economic and social development through building capacity to foster, safeguard and promote cultural heritage in conflict-affected regions overseas.

 Department for Culture Media and Sport introduced the Cultural Property (Armed Conflicts) Bill into the House of Lords in May, which will ratify the 1954 Hague Convention and its two protocols to protect cultural property at risk in conflict zones.